ImperialCollegeLondon/sharpy/docs/source/content/contributing.md

     - If you are writing a whole package with an `__init__.py` file, even if it's empty, give it a human readable docstring.
 This will then be imported into the documentation

+    - For modules with several functions, the module docstring has to be at the very top of the file, prior to the `import` statements.

 2. We use the Google documentation style.
 See [description](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings).

 3. Function arguments and returns: